sky-uk/ReactiveAPI/TokenAuthenticationDemo/README.md

 `ReactiveAPI` borrows the concepts of `Interceptor` and `Authenticator` from [OkHttp](https://square.github.io/okhttp/) which makes working with token based authentication mechanism a breeze.

 ### Interceptor
-It enriches requests to the server, by adding headers and parameters.
+It can enrich requests to the server, by adding headers and parameters.
 When added to a ReactiveAPI instance, it is automatically called on each request.
 In this example it will be used to automatically add the saved token to each authenticated request.

 ### Authenticator
 It is called everytime there's an HTTP error.
 It gives you the possibility to try to recover errors.
-In this example will be used to try to recover `HTTP 401 Unauthorized` errors by making a token renew request.
+In this example it will be used to try to recover `HTTP 401 Unauthorized` errors by making a token renew request.
 If that succeeds, the original API call which failed will be automatically retried by ReactiveAPI.

 For example, consider this flow:
 * perform `/login` and save a token which expires in 5 minutes